-- 1. removing surface water (base flow) monitoring; - 2. reducing sediment monitoring to once every other year, to be conducted in even years; - 3. adding one real-time monitoring station per spring system; - 4. reducing stormwater monitoring to one sampling event per year, with Integrated Pest Management Plan (IPMP) chemicals plus atrazine in odd years, and the full suite of chemicals in even years; - 5. continuing passive diffusion sampler (PDS) sampling, but adding a pharmaceutical and personal care product (PPCP) membrane to the farthest downstream PDS site in each system; - 6. removing groundwater monitoring; and - 7. adding biotic tissue (e.g., fish tissue) sampling in odd-numbered years.
+- Removing surface water (base flow) monitoring - Reducing sediment monitoring to once every other year, to be conducted in even years - Adding one real-time monitoring station per spring system - Reducing stormwater monitoring to one sampling event per year, with Integrated Pest Management Plan chemicals plus atrazine in odd years, and the full suite of chemicals in even years - Continuing passive diffusion sampler (PDS) sampling but adding a pharmaceutical and personal care product (PPCP) membrane to the farthest downstream PDS site in each system - Removing groundwater monitoring - Adding biotic tissue (e.g., fish tissue) sampling in odd-numbered years

-The EAA contracted with SWCA Environmental Consultants (SWCA) to execute the expanded sampling program in 2014, 2015, 2016, and 2017, with the exception of RTI water quality monitoring and biotic tissue sampling.
+The EAA contracted with SWCA Environmental Consultants (SWCA) to execute the expanded sampling program in 2014, 2015, 2016, 2017, and 2018, with the exception of RTI water quality monitoring and biotic tissue sampling.

 Prior to the implementation of the EAHCP, the historical sampling program had not specifically addressed surface water quality, sediment quality, real-time changes for basic water quality parameters, or stormwater impacts along the Comal River or headwaters of the San Marcos River.
-Therefore, this expanded sampling program was designed to gather data specific to all of the new parameters.
-This report presents the stormwater, passive diffusive sampling, and polar organic chemical integrative sampler (POCIS) data collected by SWCA in 2017.
-The data set represents the fifth year of the program and is not sufficient to establish any long-term trends or patterns.
+Therefore, this expanded sampling program was designed to gather data specific to all new parameters.
+This report presents the stormwater, sediment, passive diffusion sampling, and polar organic chemical integrative sampler (POCIS) data collected by SWCA in 2018.
+The data set represents the seventh year of the program.
+Table 1 summarizes the analytical parameters by sample type.

-For purposes of this report, the Comal River may also be referred to as Comal Springs or Comal Springs complex, and the San Marcos River headwaters may also be referred to as San Marcos Springs or San Marcos Springs complex.
+For this report, the Comal River may also be referred to as Comal Springs or Comal Springs complex, and the San Marcos River headwaters may also be referred to as San Marcos Springs or San Marcos Springs complex.
 An overview of surface water and stormwater sample locations for Comal and San Marcos Springs is shown in Figures 1 and 2.